someparty/someparty/source/articles/2018-03-04-i-have-yet-to-see.html.markdown

 [Listen: Strange Shakes - "Worn Feet" @ Bandcamp](https://strangeshakes.bandcamp.com/album/worn-feet "#")

-Vancouver's four-piece indie-rock group [Jo Passed](http://www.jopassed.com/) is taking a significant leap forward, singing to [Sub Pop](https://www.subpop.com/) and [Royal Mountain Records](https://www.royalmountainrecords.com/) for the release of their debut full-length, *Their Prime*.
+Vancouver's four-piece indie rock group [Jo Passed](http://www.jopassed.com/) is taking a significant leap forward, singing to [Sub Pop](https://www.subpop.com/) and [Royal Mountain Records](https://www.royalmountainrecords.com/) for the release of their debut full-length, *Their Prime*.
 The band was once the solo project of Joseph Hirabayashi, formerly of the band [Sprïng](https://springband.bandcamp.com/).
 Hirabayashi and drummer Mac Lawrie operated as a duo out of Montreal for a period before returning to BC.
 The full band now features multi-instrumentalist Bella Bébé and bassist  Megan-Magdalena Bourne.

 You can check out a video for the song "MDM," directed by Eleanor Petry.
 Jo Passed will release *Their Prime* on May 25.